 Best 2tb SSD for PS4 Pro

-This SSD size comes with a high price tag that most users cannot afford.
+This PS4 Pro SSD size comes with a high price tag that most users cannot afford.
 But if your budget is fine with that, here we list below the best 2tb SSDs for PS4 Pro:

 When comparing the performance of PS4 Pro CPU and the performance of SSD, we can easily tell there’s a big gap between the two in the favor of SSD.
-This results in a bottleneck in the data transfer rate between the CPU and SSD, which consequently constrains SSD from operating at its peak performance level.
+This results in a bottleneck in the data transfer rate between the CPU and SSD.
+That consequently constrains SSD from operating at its peak performance level.
 This explains why the benchmark numbers of SSDs inside PS4 Pro barely reach the half of the same SSD inside a computer with a powerful CPU.

 Even a mainstream SSD is a waste of money for the same reason.
 In fact, the best SSD type you can get for PS4 Pro is the entry-level.
-The entry-level SSD offers the maximum data transfer rate that the CPU of PS4 Pro can handle, with almost a difference of $100 in price between it and a mainstream SSD, like Samsung 850 EVO SSD.
+The entry-level SSD offers the maximum data transfer rate that the CPU of PS4 Pro can handle.
+That’s with almost a difference of $100 in price between it and a mainstream SSD, like Samsung 850 EVO SSD.